sarathsaleem/cZoom/README.md

 cZoom
 =====

-It is a lightweight canvas image zoom plugin with Annotations and Pan
+It is a lightweight JavaScript canvas image zoom plugin with ad Annotations and Pan

 ### Usage ###